AdobeDocs/cloudmanager-api-docs/src/pages/tutorial/5-getting-the-execution.md

 ## Adding Dependencies

-For the API calls, we'll use the <a href="https://github.com/node-fetch/node-fetch" target="_new">node-fetch</a> library.
+For the API calls, we'll use the [node-fetch](https://github.com/node-fetch/node-fetch) library.
 If you are editing the script locally, you'll need to install this package:

 ```bash
 npm install node-fetch